greenorbitspace/hub/userguide/content/en/docs/glossary/g/green-certification.md

 ---
 title: Green Certification
 ref: green-certification
+weight: 1
+exported_at: '2025-06-16T15:05:35.981680+00:00'
-description: Green Certification refers to the process by which a product, service, or organization is evaluated and recognized for meeting specific environmental standards and practices.
-This certification signifies a commitment to sustainability and environmentally friendly practices.
+definition: Green Certification refers to a formal recognition given to products, services, or organizations that meet specific environmental standards and criteria.
-notion_page_id: b28995ba-c5a6-4d1b-a0b5-3da3b414f043
-exported_at: '2025-06-16T14:24:29.366485+00:00'
+  It demonstrates a commitment to sustainability and eco-friendly practices, often involving assessments by third-party organizations.
 tags:
 - sustainability
-- policies
-category:
+id: GL61
+categories:
 - Sustainability & Environment
-id: GL61
 ---